lando/platformsh/docs/getting-started.md

 lando info
 ```

-**Note that if your `platformsh` project requires environment variables set in the [Platform Management Console](https://docs.platform.sh/administration/web/configure-environment.html#settings) you will need to set those manually!** See the [Environment Variables](./config.md#environment-variables) section below for details.
+**Note that if your `platformsh` project requires environment variables set in the [Platform Management Console](https://docs.platform.sh/administration/web/configure-environment.html#settings) you will need to set those manually!**

+See the [Environment Variables](./config.md#environment-variables) section for details.

 ## Custom Installation